HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 - Administrative access to modify deployment configurations
 - An observability backend to receive telemetry data

-!!! important
-    Enabling continuous tracing capabilities, such as OTel, can affect performance because it processes and transports data.
-Test the OTel integration in your environments and adjust resource allocations for individual services as needed.

 ### Architecture

 HCL DX includes multiple components that support OTel tracking across different runtimes, which all stream data through the OTel Collector pipeline: